Gregory Peck as Harry Street, adventurous American expatriate writer and former newspaper reporter

 How to Get the Look

-Peck // though the scene is set in the 1920s, peck’s wardrobe would also be fashionable and contemporary for the ’50s (some may argue moreso), but it’s a timeless touch that keeps his character from looking dated. while not perhaps the most historically accurate depiction of what would have been seen on the streets of Jazz Age Paris, it’s nice.
+Though the scene is set in the 1920s, Gregory Peck’s wardrobe would also be fashionable and contemporary for the ’50s (some may argue moreso), but it’s a timeless approach that keeps his character from looking dated.
+While not perhaps the most historically accurate depiction of what would have been seen on the streets of Jazz Age Paris, it’s nice.

 - Gray birdseye tweed single-breasted 2-button sport jacket with notch lapels, welted breast pocket, straight flapped hip pockets, 4-button cuffs, and ventless back

 - Light blue cotton shirt with long-pointed soft spread collar, front placket, breast pocket, and 1-button rounded cuffs

 - Dark royal blue silk tie

 - Light gray flannel double reverse-pleated trousers with belt loops, side pockets, back pockets, and turn-ups/cuffs